-We have been location-independent since October 2016, travelling full-time, first around the Americas, then New Zealand and now Europe, North Africa and the Middle East.
+We have been location-independent since October 2016, travelling full-time, first around the Americas, then New Zealand, Europe, and back to New Zealand during the COVID pandemic.
 Travel has had a profound impact on us too, but in a very different way to the alleged perpetrator of the Christchurch attacks.
-We believe that travel makes you a better person if you do so with your heart and mind wide open.
-We would like to share with you today the positive impact travel has had on us as human beings ever since we’ve made our very first trip.
+I believe that travel makes you a better person if you do so with your heart and mind wide open.
+I would like to share with you today the positive impact travel has had on us as human beings ever since we’ve made our very first trip.

 1. Travel makes you more resourceful

 Travel, through the very nature of experiencing something different, takes you out of your comfort zone.
 Arriving somewhere new (even in your own country), you need to adapt quickly to find your way around.
 If you don’t speak the local language, you need to adopt new ways of communicating, whether it be through basic sign language (pointing and gesturing), by using a few basic phrases you may have learned or by using the help of a translation app.

 2. Travel teaches you to be patient and go with the flow

 Travel may introduce unfamiliar time constraints: While your department store back home may be open 24/7, shops in other parts of the world are closed overnight and on weekends.
 Museums and banks may be closed over lunch.
 Public transport runs based on a schedule in some countries.
 In others, buses turn up whenever they do, and there may be none whatsoever on public holidays.
 You learn not to get upset with what you can’t change.
 Instead, you do more research upfront and/or allow yourself extra time to get from A to B.

 3. Travel increases your knowledge

 Through travel, you learn: about the culture, history, language, food, politics, etc of your host destination… but also (and very importantly) about yourself.